 This is an advance circuit design course that will discuss the principles, concepts and techniques required to produce successful designs of analog integrated circuits.
 Fundamentals of devices, circuits and basic topologies will be reviewed.
-Topics considered will include design of high-performance operational amplifiers, comparators, continuous-time filters and switched-capacitor circuits.
+Topics of noise, distortion, mismatch, feedback and frequency compensation will be covered in the class.
+The emphasis will be on the design of high-performance operational amplifiers.